Skip to content

 test

 Hey!
 I hope you all have a great week so far!
-Actually I wanted to bring the Portugal series to a worthy end with this post but as there are some good shots left there will be one more 🙂 As always hope you enjoy!
+Actually, I wanted to bring the Portugal series to a worthy end with this post, but as there are some excellent shots left, there will be one more 🙂 As always, I hope you enjoy it!

 menues

 Lisboa, Alfama.
-We didn’t try neither Sangria nor Caipirinha.
-Wine is quite cheap even ordered in a restaurant (but not as cheap as in Sicily).
-I like Sangria though, guess I have to visit Portugal again to try the Portuguese one
+We didn’t try either Sangria or Caipirinha.
+Wine is relatively cheap, even ordered in a restaurant (but not as cheap as in Sicily).
+I like Sangria, though; I must revisit Portugal to try the Portuguese one.

 IMG_4302

 Another shot of the great Mosteiro do Jéronimos in Bélem.
-The entry was a couple of Euros and it was very much worth it.
+The entry was a couple of Euros and was very much worth it.
 It was great.
-Our (first) hostel was around the corner practically.
-The tramway line leads straight into the city centre, our daily commuter.
-Not always as modern as this one sometimes cranky and out of wood, but even more charming!
+Our (first) hostel was practically around the corner.
+The tramway line leads straight into the city center, our daily commuter.
+It’s not always as modern as this one, sometimes cranky and out of wood, but even more charming!

 IMG_1240

 A busy street in Lisboa.
-As I wrote in previous posts Lisboa is interesting because it is very much European in every sense of the word but also kind of out of time and laid down.
-A bit like a living anachronism.
+As I wrote in previous posts, Lisboa is interesting because it is very much European in every sense of the word but also kind of out of time and laid down a bit like a living anachronism.
 You don’t have a McDonalds and H&M on every corner (I didn’t say there are none of them ;)).
-There are many small shop and handcraft, even shoe cleaners.
-At the same time it is not stressful at all like Italy (♥) or other southern countries sometimes tend to be.
+There are many small shops and handcraft, even shoe cleaners.
+At the same time, it is not as stressful as Italy (♥) or other southern countries sometimes tend to be.

 IMG_1492